pbs-assess/pacea/README.md

 *We wrangle the data so you don’t have to*

-pacea stands for PACific Ecosystem Approach.
+pacea stands for PACific Ecosystem Approach, and is pronounced ‘pac-ee-a’, with pac as in Pacific.

 pacea is a R package containing a variety of data sets and model output.
 We wrangle the data sets behind the scenes to get them into usable